ezodude/pika-primary-colour-ml/README.md

 It can be constructed by providing the path to the json file.
 Please make sure this is the correct path, otherwise the classifier might be initialized incorrectly.

-There are 3 functions is_blue, is_red, is_yellow that can be used to classify a patch.
+There are 3 functions is_blue, is_red, is_yellow that can be used to classify a tile.
 Alpha is a parameter that can be fine tuned.
 A lower value will generate more false positives a higher value will generate more false negatives.
 A recommended value is 0.18 (slightly more false positives).

 The first parameter is an openCV Matrix in the RGB format.
 Make sure the color format is correct because openCV loads image files in the BGR format.
 In that case you need to transform the file first with cvtColor(image, image, COLOR_BGR2RGB);
 The Utils.cpp file contains quite a few examples how to read and process a file.
-If you only want to classify a patch, select the patch like this image.rowRange(i, to_i).colRange(j, to_j) and give the resulting sub matrix to the function.
+If you only want to classify a tile, select the tile like this image.rowRange(i, to_i).colRange(j, to_j) and give the resulting sub matrix to the function.

 The library also includes a compute_percentage function that will return a tuple containing 4 values.
 These are the raw (not normalized) percentages for none, blue, red and yellow respectively.
 You can see an example use case of that function inside the is_blue/red/yellow function.